Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/webp-opengraph-images.md

 :::figure{.inset}
 :img{src="/img/2022/10/social-cards.png" alt="A Facebook social card with image, title, and description" loading="lazy"}
-:figcaption[A Facebook social card]
+::figcaption[A Facebook social card]
 :::

 For some social networks, there are more tags you have to add.
 For example, Twitter prefers to use its own `twitter:card` meta tags.
 There are some popular Open Graph debugging tools at the end of this post.

 :::figure{.inset}
 :img{src="/img/2022/10/twitter-card.png" alt="A Twitter social card with image, title, and description" loading="lazy"}
-:figcaption[A Twitter social card]
+::figcaption[A Twitter social card]
 :::

 ## WEBP images on The Web and social